 DUI & DWI in Idaho

-The numbers are frightening.
-More than 25,000 people lose their lives every year in alcohol-related accidents on U.S. highways.
-In our state alone, we saw a 1.7% increase in DUI arrests from 2004 to 2005; the previous year also experienced an increase.
+Thousands of people lose their lives every year in alcohol-related accidents on U.S. highways.
 And as the problem continues to grow, the laws concerning drinking and driving will continue to become more strict.

 At some point in our lives, maybe during a high school health class or an alcohol training class required by our cocktailing job in college, each of us has been schooled on the effects of alcoholic beverages.
 If you're feeling a little rusty, read on.